orbitrs/orbit-analyzer/docs/cli-usage.md

 ## Configuration File

 The Orbit Analyzer uses a TOML configuration file.
-By default, it looks for `.orbit-analyzer.toml` in the current directory or any parent directory.
+By default, it looks for `.orlint.toml` in the current directory or any parent directory.

 Example configuration: